marctell92/boundless/docs/README.md

 ## Credits
-Inspiration for README structure from  https://github.com/LigaMoon/Prickly/blob/main/README.md#features & https://github.com/Code-Institute-Solutions/SampleREADME & https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md
-Color Palette form
-Fonts: googlefonts.com

-Jumbotron code migration v4 to v5 https://stackoverflow.com/questions/63141494/how-to-create-jumbotron-in-bootstrap-5
+- All code has strong inspiration from all learning material given by Code Institute.
+- Multiple pieces of code have been taken from Bootstrap Library and modified to fit the design needs.

 ### Content
 - README.md was strongly inspired by the Sample README from user lechien73 on GitHub, sample given by the Code Institute Mentor Team.
 - Deployment section of the README.md was copied from the above mentioned Sample README.

 ### Media
-- All images were provided by BOUNDLESS.
+- All images and videos were provided by BOUNDLESS.

 ### Acknowledgements
 - BOUNDLESS team for trusting me for this project and for their professional approach.